 Marek Hojsik leads an EU-wide EC-funded initiative Roma Civil Monitor 2021-2025 coordinated by the CEU in 26 EU member states.
 He has joined the CEU's Centre for Policy Studies in January 2018 to manage the previous Roma Civil Monitor pilot project 2017-2020, involving more than 100 civil society organisations from 27 EU member states, in which he previously worked as a thematic expert on governance and housing.

-Marek has more than 14 years of professional experience in Roma inclusion policy in both non-governmental organizations and public administration.
-He works as an expert for the European Commission for social inclusion, desegregation and EU Funds.
-In the past, he worked for the Slovak Government’s office for Roma, between 2010 to 2012 he was Director General of the Social Development Fund, Slovak governmental agency for social inclusion and ESF implementation.
-Between 2008 and 2016 he participated in design and implementation of the Open Society Institute's program Making the Most EU Funds for Roma in Slovakia and the Czech Republic.
+He has worked in Roma inclusion policy in both non-governmental organisations and public administration since 2003.
+Before joining the CEU, he worked for the European Commission as an expert in social inclusion, desegregation and EU Funds (he co-authored the EU rules on the use of EU funds in fighting segregation), for the Czech Ministry of Labour and Social Affairs and for the Slovak government.
+From 2010 to 2012 he was Director-General of the Social Development Fund, a Slovak governmental agency for social inclusion and ESF implementation.
+Between 2008 and 2016 he participated in the Open Society Institute's programme aimed at supporting social inclusion initiatives on the local level “Making the Most EU Funds for Roma” in Slovakia and the Czech Republic.